 Each Honors student commits to:

-- complete 15 hours of community service per academic semester in which he or she is enrolled full-time.
+- Service: complete 15 hours of community service per academic semester.
+Students may substitute

 - Transfer students are exempt from HNRS 100.